RevealBi/Documentation/en/datasources/supported-data-sources/athena.md

 After selecting a database, you can choose from the *tables* or [*views*](https://docs.aws.amazon.com/athena/latest/ug/views.html) inside it.

 In the screenshot above, the **motor_vehicle_collisions_time** view contains a modified version of the data in the **motor_vehicle_collisions** table in Athena.
-In the screenshot below, the visualization on the left is built with the data in the table, and the the one on the right uses the data contained in the view.
+In the screenshot below, the visualization on the left is built with the data in the table, and the one on the right uses the data contained in the view.

 <img src="images/collisions-time-athena-view-sample.png" alt="Sample dashboard using Redshift tables and view data" width="100%"/>